lpasiak/learning_git/README.md

-## Welcome to Git
+## Aloha Git!
+Welcome to my Git buddies.

-This is coming from a branch dev-lukasz.
+Yo, just testing this functionality bro.
 I'm adding this text from a new branch.